unchainedshop/unchained/docs/source/config/booting.md

 Setting up the Unchained Engine is simple:

-Add unchained:platform to your meteor project, copy the dependencies part of the minimal example to your own project's package.json, then start the engine:
+Add @unchainedshop/platform to your unchained project, copy the dependencies part of the minimal example to your own project's package.json, then start the engine:

 ```
 import { startPlatform } from '@unchainedshop/platform';